Artemisia Bowden

-Artemisia Bowden (January 1, 1879 – August 18, 1969) was an African American school administrator and civil rights activist.
+Artemisia Bowden (January 1, 1879 – August 18, 1969) was an American school administrator and civil rights activist.
 She is most notable for her role in the founding and operation of St. Philip's College in San Antonio, Texas.

 Early life

 Artemisia Bowden was born in Albany, Georgia to former slaves Milas and Mary Bowden.
 In her early life, Artemisia Bowden grew up in Brunswick, Georgia.
 There she attended Athanasius’ parish school, as her father was an active member of St. Athanasius Episcopal Methodist Church.
 Bowden later attended St. Augustine's Normal School in Raleigh, North Carolina, where she graduated in 1900.

 Personal life

 Bowden was the oldest of four children.
 When she was young, she was taught how to cook, sew, and play the piano.
 She never married but was known to be married to her school and civic duty.
 She was also known for her confidence.
 “Miss Esdale Malloy...described her ‘as a person of supreme confidence, one who felt she could overcome any obstacle".
 Bowden spent much of her life fighting for equal education and rights for African Americans.
 A few examples of her roles in civic programs were “the introduction of a black nursing unit in Robert E. Green Hospital, for securing Lindbergh Park for black residents, and for establishing the East Side Settlement House.”
 In 1935 she received her bachelor's degree at St. Augustine's College and an honorary degree from Wiley College for her efforts and accomplishments in Texas.